 You should phone the conveyancer and ask them if they can act for the bank.
 Alternatively you can get in touch with Norwich and Peterborough Building Society who may be able to confirm.

-My wife and I have a terraced Georgian property in Overton.
-Conveyancing lawyer acted for me and Accord Mortgages Ltd. I happened to do a free search for it on the Land Registry database and there are two entries: the first freehold, the second leasehold under the matching property.
-I'd like to know for sure, how can I find out??
+I own a terraced Georgian property in Overton.
+Conveyancing solicitor acted for me and Platform Home Loans Ltd. I happened to do a free search for it on the Land Registry database and I saw two entries: one for freehold, another for leasehold under the matching property.
+I thought I was buying a freehold how can I check?

-You should assess the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+You need to review the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Overton and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
-You can also enquire as to the position with the conveyancing solicitor who carried out the work.
+It is not completely unheard of in Overton and other areas of the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with buyers.
+You can also enquire as to the position with your conveyancing solicitor who conducted the purchase.

 Yesterday I discovered that there is a flying freehold element on a house I put an offer in last month in what was supposed to be a quick, no chain conveyancing.
 Overton is where the house is located.
 Can you offer any opinion?